 performance were set and communicated in early 2016.
-Reviews of key performance indicators were taken at the top ue to find that its performance is better levels of the organization.
-Core programs than average for the general manufacturwere reviewed for efficacy and adjustments were immediately made as needed.
-As a result, the Group continues to report positive performance with respect equipment and work processes to minito HSE.
+Reviews of key perforwere reviewed for efficacy and adjustments were immediately made as needed.
+As a result, the Group continues to to HSE.

 tracked by the company.
-When considering all Kongsberg Automotive employees, for production activities was collectthe sick leave average was approximately ed.
-The target for 2016 was to decrease 1.29 kilogram/1000€ was also reduced by 2.0% in 2016.
+When considering all Kongsberg Automotive employees, for production activities was collect-2.0% in 2016.
 This average is similar to yearly energy consumption by anoth-2015 and previous years indicating sta- er 1.0% relative to total product sales. bility in this area.
 The health and safety While the manufacturing units sought of its workers was a top priority; as such, to reduce energy consumption, absolute eliminating unsafe conditions in its manufacturing plants remained a primary focus.
 In 2016, the Group reported 46 in- 139 million kilowatt-hours.
-The Group's juries which demonstrates improvement Energy Intensity also increased 7% or from the 67 injuries reported in 2015.
+The Group's juries which demonstrates improvement

+Energy Intensity also increased 7% or from the 67 injuries reported in 2015.
 Notably, 16 of the Group's 31 manufacturing locations reported zero accidents over 2016 from 122 kilowatt-hour used in prothe year.
 The Group averaged 2.5 acci- duction for every euro of total product dents for every one million person-hours sales in 2015.
 The Group attributes both worked in 2016 versus 3.7 accidents for increases to the installation of new pro- to the environment requiring disclosure every one million person-hours worked duction and testing equipment for which in 2015.
 Results achieved brought about sales have yet to be realized.
 Kongsan impressive 31% reduction for the year berg Automotive does report positive and injuries were reduced by more than news as it relates to the Group's 2016 20% over last five years.
 The Group's fa- CO2 emissions.
-Using UN Greenhouse cilities also sought to reduce the number Gas Calculators, the Group calculates of work-related injuries resulting in lost its 2016 CO, emissions at approximatetime; the Group tracked this internally as Iy 41,360 metric tons resulting in an 8% H-value or lost time injuries per one mil- decrease from last year's 44,834 metric thority.
+Using UN Greenhouse cilities also sought to reduce the number Gas Calculators, the Group calculates of work-related injuries resulting in lost its 2016 CO2 emissions at approximatetime; the Group tracked this internally as Iy 41,360 metric tons resulting in an 8% H-value or lost time injuries per one mildecrease from last year's 44,834 metric thority.

-and 2015, Kongsberg Automotive reportover the year, when its Group H-value product sales in 2015. average is adjusted for comparison to Objectives and plans for improved HSE the leading external benchmark, USDOL Pollution control is important to Kongs-Bureau of Labor Statistics Occupational Injury & Illness Data, the Group contining sector.
-Regardless, Kongsberg Automotive will continue to employ all ways to improve its awareness, operations, mize potential hazards.
+the environmental impact of their work lion person-hours worked.
+For both 2016 and 2015, Kongsberg Automotive reportperformance.
+As a supplier, Kongsberg ed 2.0 lost time injuries per one million Automotive also met the HSE expecta- person-hours worked.
+While no change over the year, when its Group H-value product sales in 2015. average is adjusted for comparison to Bureau of Labor Statistics Occupational Injury & Illness Data, the Group continmance indicators were taken at the top ue to find that its performance is better levels of the organization.
+Core programs than average for the general manufacturing sector.
+Regardless, Kongsberg Automotive will continue to employ all ways to improve its awareness, operations, report positive performance with respect equipment and work processes to minimize potential hazards.